-Included within the "expenses from strategic transactions and programs" line item in other operating expense are the proposed divestitures (including associated impairment losses) of certain businesses in connection with strategic programs such as Legacy Portfolio Optimization, defined below, and the FME25 Program and, in 2022, costs related to the InterWell Health business combination.
+Included within the "expenses from strategic transactions and programs" line item in other operating expense are the proposed divestitures, and associated impairment losses, of certain businesses in connection with strategic programs such as Legacy Portfolio Optimization, defined below, and the FME25 Program.
 For further information on the proposed divestitures and associated impairment losses, see note 3.
 Consistent with the Company's decision to present impairment losses within other operating expense, as described in note 1 above, such costs related to cost of revenues, selling, general and administrative expense or research and development expenses are now included within other operating expense.
 "Expenses from strategic transactions and programs" primarily consist of:

-- strategic divestiture program expenses identified during the review of our business portfolio, mainly due to exiting unsustainable markets and non-core businesses, as well as the cessation of certain research and development programs to enable more focused capital allocation towards areas in our core business that are expected to have higher profitable growth, which included the proposed divestiture of the aforementioned outpatient facilities and laboratory services (see note 3), the cessation of a dialysis cycler development program and the divestiture of the Company's clinic network in Sub-Saharan Africa in 2023 (Legacy Portfolio Optimization); - certain impairment losses in connection with the FME25 Program; - certain costs associated with the Conversion, primarily related to the requisite relabeling of its products, transaction costs (such as costs for external advisors and conducting an extraordinary general meeting) and costs related to the establishment of dedicated administrative functions required to manage certain services which are currently administered at the Fresenius SE group level and paid by the Company through corporate charges (Legal Form Conversion Costs); and - expenses and impairment loss related to the InterWell Health business combination.
-As contemplated in the agreement, the Company transferred Acumen Physician Solutions, LLC (Acumen) to NewCo shortly after the Acquisition Date with working capital in the amount of \$1,824 (€1,845 as of the date of the transfer agreement).
-Since certain long-lived assets (mainly intangible assets) held by Acumen are utilized materially differently by NewCo, management performed an impairment assessment prior to the transfer, concluded that the assets were completely impaired in accordance with IAS 36, Impairment of Assets, and recorded an impairment charge in the Care Delivery segment in the amount of \$71,025 before the transfer (€66,763 for the nine months ended September 30, 2022).
-The expenses, along with the impairment charges were previously recognized in "Selling, general and administrative expense and have been reclassified to "Other operating expense" on the consolidated statements of income in order to conform to the current year's presentation.
+- strategic divestiture program expenses identified during the review of our business portfolio, mainly due to exiting unsustainable markets and non-core businesses, as well as the cessation of certain research and development programs to enable more focused capital allocation towards areas in our core business that are expected to have higher profitable growth, which included the cessation of a dialysis cycler development program and the divestiture of the Company's clinic network in Sub-Saharan Africa in 2023 (Legacy Portfolio Optimization); - · certain impairment losses in connection with the FME25 Program; and - certain costs associated with the Conversion, primarily related to the requisite relabeling of its products, transaction costs (such as costs for external advisors and conducting an extraordinary general meeting) and costs related to the establishment of dedicated administrative functions required to manage certain services which are currently administered at the Fresenius SE group level and paid by the Company through corporate charges (Legal Form Conversion Costs).

-Expenses from strategic transactions and programs comprised the following for the three and nine months ended September 30, 2023 and 2022:
+Expenses from strategic transactions and programs comprised the following for the three and six months ended June 30, 2023 and 2022:

-Expenses from strategic transactions and programs onatogio anouonono programo
+Expenses from strategic transactions and programs